nitzanlab/scPrisma/docs/index.rst

       scPrisma.algorithms_torch.sort_data_crit(adata, crit='ZT',crit_list=['0','6','12','18'])

+3. Using partial prior knowledge:
+A. partial labels.

-3. The filtering workflow consist of two stages: reconstruction of the cyclic signal, filter out expression profiles which are not related to the inferred signal.
+he filtering workflow consist of two stages: reconstruction of the cyclic signal, filter out expression profiles which are not related to the inferred signal.

 this can be done using the reconstriction algorithm: